 Ann E: “What a fantastic show!
 A gripping piece of theatre with the perfect blend of physicality, creativity and fine acting.
 An imaginative storyline - literally full of cliff hangers - unfolds during the play with as many twists and turns as undertaken by the agile actors.
 The simple, but effective scaffold staging is brilliantly employed to complement and enhance the storyline, and all credit must be given to the director’s (Jacqs Graham) vision.
 Whatever else you are doing try not to miss The Ebbing Hour."

 Cast & Character Profiles

-We are absolutely delighted to have cast such a talented team for The Ebbing Hour!
-A huge CONGRATULATIONS to Rosie Closs (The Woman), James Locke (Man Y), David Martin (The Therapist) and Nico Smith (Man x) who all came through the toughest of auditions to secure the roles.
+We were absolutely delighted to have cast such a talented team for The Ebbing Hour!
+A huge CONGRATULATIONS to Rosie Closs (The Woman), James Locke (Man Y), David Martin (The Therapist) and Nico Smith (Man x) who all came through the toughest of auditions to secure the roles and smash the performances.
 Check out The Team for more about our wonderful cast & crew!

 The Ebbing Hour